prettier/prettier-eslint/README.md

 The options to pass for formatting with `prettier`.
 If not provided, `prettier-eslint` will attempt to create the options based on the `eslintConfig` (whether that's provided or derived via `filePath`.

 #### disableLog (?Boolean)

 When there's an error, `prettier-eslint` will log it to the console.
 To disable this behavior you can either pass `disableLog` as an option to the call to `format` or you can set: `format.options.disableLog = true` to disable it "globally."

+### throws

+`prettier-eslint` will propagate errors when either `prettier` or `eslint` fails for one reason or another.
+In addition to propagating the errors, it will also log a specific message indicating what it was doing at the time of the failure.

 ## Inspiration